gradle/gradle/design-docs/conflict-resolution-spec.md

 - modules replaced by a set of modules: spring -> spring-core, spring-aop, ...
 - as above but starting from some version: groovy -> groovy, groovy-ant, groovy-xml only starting from 2.0
-- a set of modules replaced by a single module (hypothetical)
+- a set of modules replaced by a single module (hypothetical, not covered by this story)

 DSL mock-up: